destroyer246k/Arrays---String-in-cpp/README.md

 8. Stop.

 # Strings in C++
 In C++, strings are used to store and manipulate sequences of characters.
 They can be declared and used in two main ways:
 1. **Character Arrays (C-style strings)** – These are arrays of characters that end with a null character `\0`.
 They provide low-level access and require manual handling of size and termination.
 2. **C++ string Class (Standard Library)** – The string class is a part of the C++ Standard Library and offers flexible, dynamic, and user-friendly string handling with built-in functions for common operations.

 ### Common Features:
 - Strings support operations like concatenation, comparison, input/output, and substring extraction.
 - Character arrays are static in size, while string objects are dynamic.

 ## Ways to Declare Strings in C++
 1. Using character arrays with string literals.
 2. Using character arrays with indivdual characters and a null terminator.
 3. Using character arrays without specifying size.
 4. Using string objects from the C++ Standard Library.

-## Algorithms

-### 1. String Declaration
+### 1. String Declaration Types
-**Algorithm:**
-1. Start.
-2. Declare multiple strings using both character arrays and string class.
-3. Output all declared strings.
-4. Stop.
+This program demonstrates four ways to declare strings in C++, including character arrays with string literals and character lists, and standard string class usage.
+It helps visualize how strings are stored and displayed in both C-style and modern C++ approaches.
+This comparison aids understanding of null terminators, fixed sizes, and flexibility of string.

-### 2. Input and Output of Strings
+### 2. String Input and Output
-**Algorithm:**
-1. Start.
-2. Declare two character arrays.
-3. Take input for both strings using standard input.
-4. Display the entered strings using standard output.
-5. Stop.
+This program takes two string inputs using character arrays and displays them.
+It shows how C-style strings behave during input, especially how cin stops at spaces.
+This highlights limitations of character array.

 ### 3. String Concatenation
-**Algorithm:**
-1. Start.
-2. Declare strings for first name, last name, college, and course.
-3. Take input for all strings.
-4. Concatenate first name and last name into a full name.
-5. Display full name, college name, and course name.
-6. Stop.
+This program collects first name, last name, college, and course using string variables.
+It concatenates the names to form a full name using the + operator and prints all values.
+It demonstrates how simple and intuitive it is to handle strings using the standard string class compared to character arrays.

 ### 4. Reverse a String
+It reverses the entered string by iterating from the last character to the first and builds a new reversed string.
 **Algorithm:**
 1. Start.
 2. Declare two string variables: original and reversed.